-Opening a Kasasa Cash or Kasasa Savings account must be done at the single Pennsylvania branch, which is located on East Girard Avenue in the historic Fishtown neighborhood of Philadelphia.
+Those who live in the Philadelphia metro area can open a CD at the sole Pennsylvania branch, which is located on East Girard Avenue in Philadelphia’s historic Fishtown neighborhood.

-Tioga-Franklin Savings Bank (FDIC Certificate # 33802) has an overall health grade of "B" at DepositAccounts.com, with a Texas ratio of 10.48% (excellent) based on June 30, 2016 data.
-Tioga-Franklin has an excellent capitalization level (14.90%), the result of holding $33.76 million in assets with $5.03 million in equity.
-Please refer to our financial overview of Tioga-Franklin Savings Bank for more details.
+Tioga Franklin Savings Bank has an overall health grade* of "B+" at DepositAccounts.com, with a Texas Ratio of 10.55% (excellent) based on March 31, 2022 data.
+Tioga Franklin has an excellent capitalization level (12.92%), the result of holding $60.41 million in assets with $7.81 million in equity.
+Please refer to our financial overview of Tioga-Franklin Savings Bank (FDIC Certificate # 33802) for more details.

-Tioga-Franklin Savings Bank was established as the Tioga Building and Loan Association in 1873, an odd time to open a B&L as the country suffered through the Panic of 1973, which preceded a six year economic depression.
-Known for stability and personal service that George Bailey would approve of, the B&L grew for 100 years, and in 1973 merged with Franklin Savings and Loan Association, forming the Tioga-Franklin Savings Association.
-In 2000, Tioga-Franklin changed to a mutual savings bank and became FDIC insured.
+Tioga Franklin Savings Bank was established as the Tioga Building and Loan Association in 1873, an odd time to open a B&L: the country was in the midst of the Panic of 1873, which preceded a six-year economic depression.
+Known for stability and personal service that George Bailey would approve of, the B&L grew for 100 years, and in 1973 merged with Franklin Savings and Loan Association, forming the Tioga Franklin Savings Association.
+In 2000, Tioga Franklin changed to a mutual savings bank and became FDIC insured.

 Tioga is one of those words that most Americans are familiar with, but aren’t quite certain what it means.
 The word is derived from a Native American word that means “the forks of a stream.”
 There are rivers named Tioga in New York, Pennsylvania, New Hampshire, and Michigan.